 iii.
 Throwing Sport Facility: This is a DSA project.
 LPA Architects has been engaged and the project is in the design phase.
 The kickoff meetings and bi-weekly meetings with the architect and stakeholders for the project design have been coordinated.
+The drawings and cost estimates are being put together.
+The next meeting is scheduled in October 2020, during that time the drawing and cost will be discussed before sending it to DSA.

 iv.
 Gomez ADA Phase 2 Campus Improvement Project: The project is now being funded by General Funds.
 The project is in the last phase to address the 25% remaining items.
 Westberg+White Architects have been engaged.
 FPD sent the City of Riverside an email identifying the areas they are responsible for.
-The attorney will ask the courts for a two-year extension to complete the project.
+The attorney have asked the courts for a two-year extension to complete the project.
 FPD is working with Budget on the cost of the consultant for the Topographical and Geological surveys.
-The architects is working on the Topographical layout.
+The architect is working on the Topographical layout.

 i.
 Welcome Center Project: The project is currently in construction phase.
 Fencing, grading and underground utilities have begun.
 The contractor found items underground there were not identified on the as-built drawings.
 There were some issues with Southern California Gas (SCE) to confirm that the plans for installation had been approved.
-The college & District are coordinating a virtual groundbreaking ceremony to identify and present the project to the community.
-A potential date is being considered for the middle or end of August 2020..
+The college & District coordinated a virtual groundbreaking ceremony that occurred on August 27, 2020 to identify and present the project to the community.
+The project construction has begun, the project lost ten days due to the issue of receiving concrete during the COVID-19 situation.
+The college wishes to celebrate the top-out in November or December 2020.

 ii.
-BCTC Training Platform Facility Project: The project is substantially complete.
+BCTC Training Platform Facility Project: The project complete.
 The final punch walk occurred on July 29, 2020.
-The contractor must complete a few items.
-A Grand Opening ceremony is being coordinated and is scheduled for September 8, 2020.
+The Grand Opening ceremony occurred on September 8, 2020 and was well attended and the building is already in use.

 iii.
-BCTC Education Center Building (Phase I): The project Design Development is complete and within budget.
-The architect is developing the construction drawings.
-The District will issue RFQ/P for CM services for multiple prime next week for September board approval.
+BCTC Education Center Building (Phase I): The project's Design Development is complete and within budget.
+The architect has developed the construction drawings.
+The District issued an RFQ/P for CM services for multiple prime, (9) proposals were submitted, the committee interviewed (5) firms and chose C.W.
+Driver.
+The agreement for C.W.
+Driver was presented at the September BOT for approval.
+Construction design is at 50%, C.W.
+Driver will send their feedback by the end of October 2020.
 The drawings will be sent to DSA by December 2020.
 The architect is working on FF&E at the same time.